Inner emigration: Controversy

 The moral issues surrounding inner emigration have long been a subject of debate.
 Some argue that political dissident writers who stayed behind in Germany criticized the regime in ways subtle enough to get through censorship in Nazi Germany.
 While others contend that such criticisms were "so subtle that they are invisible".
 The debate is further complicated by the varying degrees to which different writers were under threat, and the varying strength and nature of their protests.
-Some writers who later claimed to be inner emigrants appear to have done quite well for themselves during the war, while others had their works banned, or were imprisoned.
+Some writers who later claimed to be inner emigrants appear to have done quite well for themselves during the war, while others, like Hermann Hesse, had all their writings banned by Nazi censorship, or were imprisoned.

-Still others like Bishop Clemens von Galen, Sophie Scholl, and her fellow members of the White Rose, wrote openly of their real opinions of the genocidal Nazi police state and took the enormous risk of circulating those writings in a German equivalent to Soviet Samizdat.
+Still others like Bishop Clemens von Galen, Sophie Scholl, and her fellow members of the White Rose, wrote openly of their real opinions of the genocidal Nazi police state and took the enormous risk of illegally mass producing and circulating those same writings, in an anti-Nazi equivalent to the Samizdat literature circulated by Soviet dissidents.

 Yet other Germans, like Oskar Schindler and Wehrmacht Captain Wilm Hosenfeld, used the outward appearance of conformity as a shield for the rescue of Jews during the Holocaust.

 At the 1998 Deutscher Historikertag Peter Schöttler, Götz Aly, and Michael Fahlbusch were involved in the debate concerning the role of German historians in Nazi Germany.
 The trio challenged the defense of Theodor Schieder, Werner Conze and Karl-Dietrich Erdmann in terms of inner emigration arguing that they were more complicit with the Nazi regime than had been recognised by the next generation of German historians, many of whom were their students.

 Other uses

 The concept may apply more broadly to include others, such as visual artists, as well as writers.
 It can also apply to a situation more generally or metaphorically to mean a mental dissociation from one's country or surroundings.
 For example, Anglo-Irish people, whose loyalties still lie with the vanished British Empire rather than with the Irish Republic, have been identified as inner emigrants, and to residents of a commune linked to the counterculture of the 1960s.

 On 31 October 1958, the Union of Soviet Writers held a trial behind closed doors as part of Nikita Khrushchev's ongoing campaign against Soviet dissident Boris Pasternak and his Nobel Prize-winning novel Doctor Zhivago.
 According to the meeting minutes, Pasternak was denounced as an internal émigré and as a Fascist fifth columnist.
 Afterwards, the attendees announced that Pasternak had been expelled from the Union.
-They further sent a signed petition to the Politburo, demanding that Pasternak be stripped of his Soviet citizenship and exiled to, "his Capitalist paradise."
+They further sent a signed petition to the Politburo, demanding that Pasternak be stripped of his Soviet citizenship and exiled to "his Capitalist paradise."